- A: M100 Old style one button fob (discontinued - no longer available)

 - C: M500 (Black) Motorcycle one button water resistant fob (can be either eight or sixteen digit codes)

-- D: TXM550 standard round grey fob, 16 digit coded version here, 8 digit coded version here, empty case here,
+- D: TXM550 standard round grey fob, avaialble in 8 & 16 digit coded versions

 - I: Very early M35 immobiliser touchkey (discontinued - no longer available - no replacements available - not compatible with the RK36S)

-- J: M462 Two button self coding fob for M999T alarm system - No longer available has been replaced by the Gemel 2 button fob, see 'P' below, more info
+- J: M462 Two button self coding fob for M999T alarm system - No Longer Available - Replaced by the TXSHS see 'P' below

 - N: 315 Mhz fob for European countries which use the 315 frequency also for the Def.Com3 Euro motorcycle alarm, buy online, works with all 16 digit 315Mhz Euro Meta alarms (Holland & Belgium supplied items)

-- O: One button fob for Gemel/Serpi Star motorcycle alarms, no longer available & has been replaced by the M500, buy online (16 digit coded alarms)
+- O: One button fob for Gemel/Serpi Star motorcycle alarms

 - P: Gemel self coding fob for the Meta M999T alarm system (TXSHS), replaces M462 (J), - more info

-- Q: Maserati two button replacement circuit board for the Maserati 4200 , buy online, Re-codng Maserati alarms - more info
+- Q: Maserati two button replacement circuit board for the Maserati 4200 , no longer available

-- R: Triangular fob for the VX220 & some Lotus vehicles, 16 digit code required - coming soon - call the office for more info
+- R: Triangular fob for the VX220 & some Lotus vehicles, 16 digit code required - limited second hand supply available

 Please read this section before contacting the office or ordering a replacement Meta fob